blynkkk/blynk-library/README.md

 * In Arduino IDE, select File -> Examples -> Blynk -> Boards_Ethernet -> Arduino_Ethernet
 * Update Auth Token in the sketch and upload it to Arduino
 * Connect your Arduino with Ethernet shield to the internet

+Please find examples on how to use different types of connections (transports) and how to do make something great with Blynk.
+You can easily apply any type of board/connection to all examples.

 ### Supported boards, Ethernet, WiFi, Bluetooth, GSM, Serial, USB...